(Editor's Note: This popular post has been updated with new content to get you rockin' even more.)

-Startups face an interesting dilemma when it comes to public relations tactics.
+Startups face bit of a pickle when it comes to public relations tactics.
 They need attention in order to grow their audience and increase brand awareness.
-But how can they become known when they are forced to compete with larger, more established businesses?
+But how can they become known when they're up against larger, more established businesses?

 The Goliaths of the world -- mega-corporations with the name and checkbook to match -- often effortlessly receive an elite level of media attention.
 On the flip side, the Davids of the business world -- entrepreneurial startups with tight budgets and no name recognition -- struggle to compete for media attention, and often fall through the cracks.

-So how do you as a startup break through the noise and grab a journalist’s full attention?
+So how does a startup break through the noise and grab a journalist’s full attention?
 Just like David with no more than five small stones and an unassuming slingshot, you use your own unique set of tactics.

-Modern tactics like PR storytelling and using boutique PR firms can help.
+Tactics like PR storytelling and using a PR agency for startups can help.

 Don't Go It Alone

-When budgeting for their startup, many entrepreneurs mistakenly view PR professionals and boutique PR firms as a frivolous expense.
+When budgeting for their startup PR, many entrepreneurs mistakenly view PR professional and a PR agency for startups as a frivolous expense.
 They assume, "It can't be that hard.
 We can do it ourselves."

 First a word of caution.
 PR has its own cadence.
-Unless a startup has its story and product or service securely buttoned up, don't think PR.
+Unless a startup has its story and product or service securely buttoned up, its founders shouldn't take that PR road alone.

 Why do we caution you against this?

 Once you're ready, that's another story.
 Then you want to get out the microphone to tell your story.
-And a boutique PR firm can help you get there without breaking the bank.
+And a boutique PR firm or a PR agency for startups can help you get there without breaking the bank.

-The following are 10 must-know tactics that will make you unbeatable against your Goliath business competitors.
+But where should you start?
+The following are 18 must-know tactics that will make you unbeatable against your Goliath business competitors.

 1. Identify Your Goals/Define Your Message